 - You will be invited to a short one-to-one meeting with the Development Officer for Schools' Mission

 - You will be invited to a preliminary meeting in mid-December of that year to explain how the course will work, to meet your course tutor mentor and to answer any questions you may have

-- You will normally start the course in the first week of January [Note: the 2023 intake will start in May 2023]
+- You will normally start the course in the first week of January [Eg: the 2024 intake will start in May 2024]